usbalbin/RayTracer/README.md

 ## WIP

-- Add support for reflection, refrection and light source(s) in some recursive-like fashion but implemented iterative http://www.geeksforgeeks.org/inorder-tree-traversal-without-recursion/
+- Add support for reflection, refrection and light source(s) in some recursive-like fashion but implemented iterative through multiple kernels calls.
+One kernel for tracing rays and one for producing reflection/refraction rays on impacts.
+Repetedly call these multiple times and then collect the result through a third kernel.

 - Add a vertex-shader like step before the actual ray tracing.
 This step should translate every vertex in each mesh by a 4x4 model matrix.